-For both NS and HBHS major, total 8 credits of introductory biology is required:
+For all DNS majors, a total 8 credits of introductory biology is required:

 BIOG 1500 Investigative Lab (F/S, 2 cr) AND

-Choose two out of three from the following lecture options:
+Choose two out of three from the following 3-credit lecture options:

 *Cannot take both to fulfill this requirement

-Supplemental course credit will not be counted toward 120 graduation credits.
 The objectives of supplemental courses are to help students clarify course material, assist with problem analysis, in-depth questions and answers, and prepare for exams.
-There are supplemental courses in chemistry, biology, mathematics, economics, and physics and we strongly recommend those supplemental courses (especially chemistry and biology) to students whose preparation is not strong and/or who last took those courses many years ago.
-Please check the following link for more information. http://lsc.cornell.edu/course-info/supplemental-courses/chem/
+There are supplemental courses in chemistry, biology, mathematics, economics, and physics.
+We strongly recommend supplemental courses, especially chemistry and biology (e.g. CHEM 1007 or CHEM 1070 for support in CHEM 2070), to students, especially those whose preparation is not strong and/or who last took those courses many years ago.
+Note: Supplemental course credits do not count toward the 12-credit minimum needed for full-time status or toward the 120 total credits required for graduation.
+Please check the Learning Strategies Center's link for more information.

-Exam Score 5: Students with AP score 5 are required to take BIOG 1500 and one lecture course.
-If students earn a B- or lower in those courses, we strongly recommend continuing with the second lecture.
+- Students with an AP Biology score of 5 are required to take BIOG 1500 and one lecture course.
+If students earn a B- or lower in those courses, we strongly recommend continuing with the second introductory biology lecture.
 A student who earns a B or higher and feels confident in second lecture’s subject matter can decide to discontinue with the sequence.